pjotrp/once-only/README.md

 * A completed job does not get submitted again (to PBS)
 * A job already in the queue does not get submitted again to PBS
 * A completed job in the PBS queue does not run again
-* A running job is locked
+* A running job is locked - with expiry
 * Guarantee independently executed jobs
 * Do not worry about submitting serial jobs multiple times
+* When an output file changes (or is removed) once-only runs again

 and coming